-Table 4.1.3 which is the table below, shows that the 3 most important RM capability determinants to be considered are A5= "Maturity of
+Table 4.4 which is the table below, shows that the 3 most important RM capability determinants to be considered are A5= "Maturity of partners risk identification and classification", A1="Partners experience in managing risk" and A2="Partners understanding of consequences of project risk" as they emerged the first 3 in the rankings with the highest mean values.
+So in the risk allocation strategy "Equally share the risk" the above RM capability determinants are to be considered first.
+They are the determinants that were mapped with all the RM commitment determinants.
+In summary they; 1.
+A1= "Partners experience in managing risk" 2.
+A2= "Partners understanding of consequences of project risk"

-1. A1= "Partners experience in managing risk" 2.
-A2="Partners understanding of consequences of project risk" A5= "Maturity of partners risk 3. identification and classification"
+3. A5= "Maturity of partners risk identification and classification"

-Determinants Mean STD Rank Capabilities Determinants A5 Maturity of partners risk identification and classification 3.91 0.81 1 A3 Partners best able to manage risk at least cost 3.79 0.96 2 A1 Partners experience in managing risk 3.79 0.96 2 A2 Partners understanding of consequences of project risk 3.67 0.82 3 A6 Risk analysis mechanism of partners 3.64 0.89 4 A6 Risk analysis mechanism of partners 3.64 0.89 4 A7 risk response planning of partners 3.58 0.9 5 A4 Partners heterogeneous capabilities 3.58 0.83 5 A7 risk response planning of partners 3.58 0.9 5 A10 partners ability to capture, share and disseminate the RM know-how 3.48 0.87 6 A9 Partners ability to bear risk when its eventuate 3.42 0.9 7 Commitment Determinants B1 Attitude to the risk 4 0.71 1 B3 Perceived reward for bearing the risk 3.55 0.97 2 B2 Perception of one's own ability to manage the risk 3.48 1 3
+Determinants Mean STD Rank Capabilities Determinants A5 Maturity of partners risk identification and classification 3.91 0.81 1 A3 Partners best able to manage risk at least cost 3.79 0.96 2 A1 Partners experience in managing risk 3.79 0.96 2 A2 Partners understanding of consequences of project risk 3.67 0.82 3 A6 Risk analysis mechanism of partners 3.64 0.89 4 A6 Risk analysis mechanism of partners 3.64 0.89 4 A7 risk response planning of partners 3.58 0.9 5 A4 Partners heterogeneous capabilities 3.58 0.83 5 A7 risk response planning of partners 3.58 0.9 5 A10 partners ability to capture, share and disseminate the RM know-how 3.48 0.87 6 A9 Partners ability to bear risk when its eventuate 3.42 0.9 7 Commitment Determinants B1 Attitude to the risk 4.00 0.71 1 B3 Perceived reward for bearing the risk 3.55 0.97 2 B2 Perception of one's own ability to manage the risk 3.48 1 3